Western Irrigation Futures

-Development of an of the two districts to set a common understanding of the areas for discussion.
+An atlas of the two districts was developed to provide a clear understanding of the areas for discussion.

-An Options Paper to explore options to improve the viability of Werribee and Bacchus Marsh Irrigation Districts which included:
+An Options Paper was produced to explore options to improve the viability of Werribee and Bacchus Marsh Irrigation Districts which included:

-The WIF Strategy outlines the proposed path forward for the Werribee and Bacchus Marsh Irrigation Districts.
-The main features of the strategy included:
+The Western Irrigation Futures Strategy outlines the proposed path forward for the Werribee and Bacchus Marsh Irrigation Districts.
+Features of the strategy include:

-- Development of a business case for Werribee to support infrastructure improvement
+- A business case for Werribee to support infrastructure improvement

-- A Bacchus Marsh feasibility study to explore a reconfiguration option for the district, and
+- A feasibility study for Bacchus Marsh outlining reconfiguration options for the district, and

 - Development of an individual carryover arrangement for the Werribee system.